pdanny90/p_dan/README.md

 # Cloud Network
 This is a collection of Linux Scripts and Ansible Scripts from my CyberClass.

-Most of the scripts are used to configure cloud servers with differnt docker containers.
+Most of the scripts are used to configure cloud servers with different docker containers.

 The final setup was 4 servers running vulnerable DVWA containers along with a jump box and a server running an ELK stack container.